exekube/exekube/README.md

 ### Design Principles

-- [x] Everything on client side is dockerized, you can read your `kubectl`, `gcloud`, and `helm` configuration locally
+- [x] Everything on client side is dockerized
-- [x] Infrastructure (cloud provider) and Kubernetes API objects expressed as declarative code, using Terraform HCL (HashiCorp Language) and Helm packages
+- [x] Infrastructure (cloud provider) and Kubernetes API objects are expressed as declarative code, using Terraform HCL (HashiCorp Language) and Helm packages
 - [ ] Git-based workflow with a CI pipeline
 - [ ] No vendor lock-in, choose any cloud provider you want [only GCP for now]
 - [ ] Test-driven (TDD) or behavior-driven (BDD) model of development